 And PCs aren’t the only Thunderbolt 4 devices that have grown in popularity; accessories have increased by 40% year over year.
 Docks, hard drives, external GPU enclosures, capture cards, monitors, and other peripherals are all on the rise.

 While many low-cost laptops still use plain USB-C, you can find some genuinely low-cost devices with upgraded ports.
 Keep in mind that the AMD platform is still a no-go for Thunderbolt.
-Because of Intel’s licensing fees, AMD mostly sticks with a USB4 alternative.
+Because of Intel’s licencing fees, AMD mostly sticks with a USB4 alternative.

 Would you like to read more about Thunderbolt 5-related articles?
 If so, we invite you to take a look at our other tech topics before you leave!